DeanLight/spannerlib/README.md

 ### Datalog evaluation pass

-To implement this we can defer to [pyDatalog](https://github.com/pcarbonn/pyDatalog).
+To implement this, we can defer to [pyDatalog](https://github.com/pcarbonn/pyDatalog).

 * We can just keep an instance of pyDatalog session and call it to compute results.
 * We need to find a relational representation that pyDatalog can parse, maybe some SQLAlchemy data structure.
 We will find one that can export itself to a lot of standard formats and create the IE extractions using that data-structure.
-Once we have stabilized we can decide which interface our relational representation needs to take and use the abstract interface to enable polymorphism.
+Once we have stabilized, we can decide which interface our relational representation needs to take and use the abstract interface to enable polymorphism.

 ##### version considerations
 * For 0.0.5 Throw any subtree you can into pydatalog.
   * For results of extractions, you can insert fake new relations to the pydatalog engine
-* For 0.1 we make wrappers basic operation (conjunction,recursive resolution etc) that use pydatalog.
+* For 0.1 we make wrappers basic operation (conjunction, recursive resolution etc.) that use pydatalog.
 We then call these when we reach datalog operations in the term graph

 ### regex evaluation